The story behind my old Outward Bound cup

 After weeks of this, we changed gears again.
 From Moab, we crammed everything into dry bags and headed down the Colorado River the last week of October to learn whitewater skills.
 We hit the big rapids on Halloween which we found perfect since we had survived Satan’s Gut.
 To celebrate, we dug a sauna on the beach and heated rocks in a fire.
 Naked, we would sweat, run out into the river to cool off, and then sweat again.
 It would be my last “bath” for 32 days!
 The following morning, we motored into the mouth of Dark Canyon, laced up our long-ignored hiking boots, swung on our packs, and began canyoneering.

-After topping out of Woodenshoe Canyon, we stood on a mesa facing the setting sun to realize a squall line was barreling toward us.
+In late November, after topping out of Woodenshoe Canyon, we stood on a mesa facing the setting sun to realize a squall line was barreling toward us.
 With the charge of electricity palpable in the air, we leapt off the ridge with our Ensolite pads and assumed the lightening position (stop in sometime, I can demonstrate).
 The weather changed immediately to snow.
-The following days, we trudged by the Bear’s Ears, and then were socked in by another blizzard.
-Mac, a lawyer from Atlanta, asked for a sign and took the pine tree dropping it’s laden branches onto him as his answer.
+The following days, we trudged by the Bear’s Ears (amazing this is now a protected National Monument), and then were socked in by another blizzard.
+Mac, a lawyer from Atlanta in his early 40s, asked for a sign and took the pine tree dropping it’s laden branches onto him as his answer.
 Once the logistics team could get up the mountain with chains, he left.

 The rest of us settled into a temporary camp at Comb Wash.
 It was there I received mail from my sister asking me to be her maid of honor the following year.
 I scribbled off a hearty “yes” before leaving for our end-of-course challenge.
 With a teacher trailing us by at least an hour, we navigated the canyon, setting up rappels that were checked at each jump.
 At an 80 foot jump however, a student misjudged what she was doing and let go of the rope.
 Both hands let go.
 She crashed to the canyon floor.
 Caught between jumps, we transitioned into an evacuation team — something we were actually trained to do and registered with the USFS and BLM.
 No one ever expected it would be for one of our own.